damiensedgwick/napp/README.md

 **UI/UX Experimentation** - Use HTMX's dynamic capabilities to experiment with different user events.

-**Proof of Concepts** - Create lightweightapps to showcase the feasibility of a technical concept for clients or team members.
+**Proof of Concepts** - Create a lightweight app to showcase the feasibility of a technical concept.

-**Admin Interfaces** - Develop basic admin panels to manage users, content, or configuration settings for internal systems.
+**Admin Interfaces** - Develop basic admin panels to manage users, or config settings for internal systems.

-**Go Practice** - Use Napp as a framework to build small projects and improve your Go coding skills and web development techniques.
+**Go Practice** - Use Napp as a framework to build small projects and improve your Go and web skills.

 **HTMX Exploration** - Explore the power of HTMX for building reactive interfaces with minimal JavaScript.